 About a month ago, I wrote a post entitled “What to do on a Sunday morning,” which addressed what a religious apostate might do with the time that had previously been designated to their holy rituals.
 For Christians, Sunday morning is typically that time, and I wrote about some of the enjoyable things one might do such as sleep in or spend some time making a lavish breakfast.
 But perhaps maintaining the time as one to observe the numinous isn’t such a bad idea; just mediate or walk in the woods instead of going to church.

 I’ve been practicing meditation a bit in the past few weeks.
-For as much as it may look as if the mediator is doing nothing, it’s surprisingly difficult, in part because the mediator is in fact attempting to do nothing.
+For as much as it may look as if the meditator is doing nothing, it’s surprisingly difficult, in part because the meditator is in fact attempting to do nothing.
 When was the last time you genuinely attempted to do nothing?
 Not just sitting there physically doing nothing, but pushing out the thoughts of what you could be doing, or have to do later, or even the random thoughts about what happened yesterday or a joke you were told back in college.
 The only thing you’re doing is breathing, the base level of existence (or that’s what you’re attempting to do, at least).

 Though it ebbs and flows, I’m getting better at meditating.
 Today I had a wonderful experience where I managed to push out a great deal of the thoughts that typically bombard me and I spent a few precious minutes simply acknowledging my breathing and the way my skin felt as the soft light from outside, diluted by a blanket of clouds, shone on my eyelids.
 This was a huge shift from the time before, where I got up in less than half of the time I designated for meditation due to a frightful anxiety.
 I told myself that I was wasting my time, and that’s why I got up, but in all honesty I let my thoughts get the best of me and I completely failed to push them aside.
 By the end, I couldn’t shake the idea that even my breathing was pulling poison into my body, and I just had to leave.